TreeFrogTinkerer/my-quake-shakes/Configuration.md

 > [!IMPORTANT]
 > These options are more like idea guidelines than officially supported or completely documented features.
 They are features I am using but are not part of the core My Quake Shake program.

+## Custom actions

+In the `./my-quake-shakes/SAIPy/config` folder there is a bash script called `custom-actions.sh`.
+This script runs at the end of the `run.sh` script.
+You can add any actions you'd like to run after the My Quake Shakes core script runs.

+One example is ...

 ## FTP ics File

-At the end of the `run.sh` file there is a curl command that will upload the ics file to a ftp server of your choice.
+In the `custom-actions.sh` file there is a curl command that will upload the ics file to a ftp server of your choice.
 To use you will need a working FTP server & curl installed (`sudo apt install curl`).
-Then uncomment the curl line below in `run.sh`.
+Then uncomment the curl line below in `custom-actions.sh`.
 And add your ip address, username, and password:

 ```
 # FTP to Home Assistant